davenkin/maven-dependency-conflict-demo/README.md

 (6)open "http://localhost:8080/resolve-web/hello", you should see "hello world".

-(7)open "http://localhost:8080/resolve-web/goodBye", you should see "java.lang.NoSuchMethodError: projectcommon.HelloWorld.sayGoodBye()Ljava/lang/String;"
+(7)open "http://localhost:8080/resolve-web/goodBye", you should see "java.lang.NoSuchMethodError: projectcommon.HelloWorld.sayGoodBye()Ljava/lang/String;", but we expect to see "goodbye world".